coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 010.md

 ---
 We wake up in the morning.
 Tomorrow is the soiree, and the wine is 4 days out.

-The Bloodsoaked Banner offers up some old attempts at a uniform with red accenting.
+The [[Bloodsoaked Banner]] offers up some old attempts at a uniform with red accenting.
 We can choose to represent them by wearing these if we would like, but we do not have to.

-Rohan’s patron offers to help at the soiree if necessary — feats of drinking, for example.
+[[Taraaq]] offers to help at the soiree if necessary — feats of drinking, for example.
 He reassures Rohan that there is no intention to ever take over his body and possess him.

 The kobolds are not yet calling in their favor.

 ---

-Rohan sneaks off to the bank to check in on his inquiry — the teller is not there, and the bank is not sure where she is.
-They ask Rohan if he knows if she is okay, but the teller that he is talking to cannot just give out Xenara’s address.
+[[Rohan]] sneaks off to the bank to check in on his inquiry — the teller is not there, and the bank is not sure where she is.
+They ask Rohan if he knows if she is okay, but the teller that he is talking to cannot just give out [[Xenara]]’s address.
 He comes up with an excuse: he needs to check on a package for an address, and the teller lets him read Xenara’s address from a rolodex on the desk.

 Xenara lives in what is essentially the shanty town of this area.
 Her building is crumbling.
 There is a goblin funeral going on in the street, with many goblins crying and waiting.
 Not long after a half-ogre arrives to help carry the small body.